mikaellofgren/PkgsCleaner/README.md

 Read PKG and PKG recipe files, return uninstall-script for easy export as nopayload pkg or script.<br>
 Use the Open menu to read from a PKG file.<br>
 <br>
-In my testing in returns a script in 10 sec for a big PKGs (like Microsoft Office).
+In my testing in returns a script in 10 sec for a big PKGs (like Microsoft Office).<br>

+Always test your uninstall script before deploy.<br>

+Hopefully its this saves your time when you want to uninstall any app or just to get a overview over what a PKG install.<br>

+Use Help menu - Open temp folder to see the open/expanded PKG included files.<br>

 <img src="https://github.com/mikaellofgren/PkgsCleaner/blob/master/images/pkgcleaner_interface.png" width="90%"></img>